torvalds/linux/Documentation/driver-api/gpio/consumer.rst

 The array can be an arbitrary set of GPIOs.
 The functions will try to access GPIOs belonging to the same bank or chip simultaneously if supported by the corresponding chip driver.
 In that case a significantly improved performance can be expected.
-If simultaneous access is not possible the GPIOs will be accessed sequentially.
+If simultaneous access is yest possible the GPIOs will be accessed sequentially.

 The functions take three arguments: